Oct. 10, 2017

-Unexpected challenges in a student’s personal life often have an impact on their ability to perform academically.
-In fall 2016, the Thrive Priority Support Network, an early alert program at UCalgary, reached 100 undergraduate students and helped them connect with just-in-time support to manage a variety of issues that were affecting their academic performance.
+Unexpected challenges in a student’s life can often have an impact on their ability to perform academically.
+Last year, the Thrive Priority Support Network, the University of Calgary’s early alert system, reached more than 160 undergraduate students and helped them connect with just-in-time support to manage a variety of issues that were affecting their academic performance.
 Thrive connects students with academic development specialists in the Student Success Centre who help them identify strategies and resources to manage whatever challenge they’re facing.

 “Early alert is a priority of the Campus Mental Health Strategy, and we are pleased to see the growing impact this program is having on our students and our ability to create a caring campus community,” says Susan Barker, vice-provost (student experience).

-“Often patterns of declining grades or marked changes in classroom performance signal that a student may be struggling with something else in their life,” says Julie Stewart, the Thrive Priority Support Network program co-ordinator.
-“Students that we see through Thrive can struggle with everything from unexpected financial issues to family crises and health problems.
-We’ve been able to connect them with the right campus resources to address their needs, whether that’s the SU Wellness Centre, Financial Aid, program advising, or academic support.”
+“Often patterns of declining grades or marked changes in classroom performance signal that a student may be struggling with something else in their life,” says Shermin Murji, the Thrive Priority Support Network program co-ordinator.
+“Students that we see through Thrive can struggle with everything from unexpected financial issues to health problems.
+We’ve been able to connect them with the right campus resources to address their needs, whether to counsellors in the SU Wellness Centre, financial aid advisors at Enrolment Services, or academic development specialists in the Student Success Centre.”

 Instructors can help struggling students access the support they need